TDXDigital/TPS/Update/proc/UpdatePKGEx.json.md

                 "YES"
             ]
         },
-        "UPDATE_TYPE" : "FILE", #update source FILE or STATEMENT
+        "Negate" : 1, # true or false, use true for drop statements "UPDATE_TYPE" : "FILE", #update source FILE or STATEMENT
         "UPDATE" : "LIBRARY_UPDATE_1.sql" # update file or statement depending on Type }